NewSpaceNYC/Starseed/ROADMAP.md

    - This could be for any teaching class potentially (at certain levels of designated difficulty).
 No need to just be in a hackathon.

 ### whitelabel & so much open
  - White Label,
   - cause @codedoc said so, and it is a good idea.
   - Open-Source, like down to what kind of toilet paper we use...
   - this is a given.

-### cash bounties too
+### cash bounties too (use CoderBounty API)
- - set a cash value for bounties and just deposit the molah into our escrow so people have the trusties.
+ - set a cash value for bounties and just deposit the moolah into our escrow so people have the trusties.
  - mix and match, let users decided if they just want the cash or if they also want some equity, or just equity.
  - Whenever people have a choice, they feel more comfortable.
 It’s real science somewhere, look it up.

 ### collaboration % bounty sharing
  - We want to live-code all the things so,